bugzmanov/nes_ebook/src/chapter_8.md

 # PPU Scrolling

 Before we start discussing scrolling, we need to clarify one detail.
-We've discussed that PPU notifies the state of the frame by triggering NMI interrupt, which tells CPU that rendering of current frame is finished.
+We've discussed that PPU notifies the state of the frame by triggering NMI interrupt, which tells CPU that rendering of the current frame is finished.
 That's not the whole story.
 PPU has 2 additional mechanisms to tell its progress:
 * [sprite zero hit flag](https://wiki.nesdev.com/w/index.php?title=PPU_OAM&redirect=no#Sprite_zero_hits)
 * [sprite overflow flag](https://wiki.nesdev.com/w/index.php/PPU_sprite_evaluation#Sprite_overflow_bug)